Skip to main content

 Carbon Fibre Stocks:

-Carbon fibre stocks can accept the fitting of the Classic Gunsmith Adapter, but careful assessment of their structural design needs to be assessed before starting the installation.
+Carbon fibre stocks can accept the fitting of the Classic Gunsmith Adapter, but their structural design needs to be carefully assessed before starting the installation.

 These stocks may be hollow or solid in design.
-All carbon fibre stocks will require extra care when drilling to avoid chipping the resin or catching carbon threads.
-It is important to ensure that the tools have sharp cutters.
+All carbon fibre stocks require extra care when drilling to avoid chipping the resin or catching carbon threads.
+It is essential to ensure that the tools have sharp cutters.

-These types of stock tend to have a thin shell formed by the laid-up carbon fibre material.
-Some designs of carbon fibre stocks are formed by laying carbon fibre sheets into a mould in the design of the rifle stock.
-If they have been formed using airbags or inflatable formers, that are removed once the epoxy resin is cured, then the stock is effectively hollow, so consideration should be given to providing additional support around the adapter.
+Other designs of carbon fibre stock have been formed using airbags or inflatable formers, which are removed once the epoxy resin is cured.
+The stock is hollow, so consider providing additional support around the adapter.

-In other cases, the stock is formed by laying up the carbon fibre material over a foam core that has been produced in the form of the finished rifle stock.
-These foam core composites are intended to produce extremely lightweight composite structures. while maintaining its lightweight and low water absorption.
+In other cases, the stock is formed by laying the carbon fibre material over a foam core to produce the rifle stock.
+These foam core composites are intended to produce highly lightweight composite structures while maintaining their lightweight and low water absorption.

-In the image below you can see the foam core from a SAKO Carbonlite rifle.
-SAKO use a carbon fibre sleeve (like a sock with the toes cut off) that is slide over the foam core before the assembly is mounted into a press where the epoxy is injected into the carbon fibre weave.
-Once cured the carbon fibre material & epoxy creat the strong but light material we recognise.
+In the image below, you can see the foam core from a SAKO Carbonlite rifle.
+SAKO uses a carbon fibre sleeve (like a sock with the toes cut off) that slides over the foam core before the assembly is mounted into a press, where the epoxy is injected into the carbon fibre weave.
+Once cured, the carbon fibre material and epoxy create the strong but light material we recognise.

-Because the skin of carbon fibre material is thin, the 'point' loading created by mounting a bipod needs to be considered.
-This issue becomes more relevant if the intended rifle requires greater amounts of loading on the bipod during use.
+Because the 'skin' of carbon fibre material is thin, the 'point' loading created by mounting a bipod needs to be considered.
+This issue becomes more relevant when a bipod is fitted due to the more significant loading and kinetic energy produced when the rifle is used with a bipod.

 In the image below, you can see the finished carbon fibre stock from a SAKO Carbonlite rifle now covering the foam core.